AppsFlyer/donkey/README.md

 ## TODO
-- Path variables are not working - 404
 - Metrics are not working
 - Add support for middleware
 - Make number of event loops configurable
 - TESTS!
+- Check about using OpenCensus rather than DropWizard for metrics

 ========================================

 ## DONE
+- Path variables are not working - 404